-The first thing to understand how about to use hyphens and dashes is this: We’re talking about two types of little black lines.
+The first thing to understand is this: We’re talking about two types of little black lines.
 But they are not twins.
 Make the hyphen a short line.
 The dash should always be a longer line.
 To make a dash when I’m typing, I hit the hyphen key twice.
 Then, I hit “return,” which instantly snaps the two hyphens together into a longer line.

 The short hyphen glues together single words into phrase: